-Fig. 9: A) example map of the velocity difference for Sb horizon before and after full azimuth anisotropic tomography, B) "spiral gather" before and C) after full azimuth anisotropic tomography.
+Fig.9: A) example map of the velocity difference for Sb horizon before and after full azimuth anisotropic tomography, B) "spiral gather" before and C) after full azimuth anisotropic tomography and migration.

-Based on full azimuth reflection angle CRP gathers, effective parameters of azimuthal anisotropy were determined.
-Both kinematic and dynamic attributes of events were analyzed .
-Analysis of kinematic attribute was based on investigation of variation of RMOs with azimuth (RMOaz) and dynamic attribute - variation of amplitudes with angles and azimuth (AVAaz).
+Both kinematic and dynamic attributes of events were analyzed.
+Analysis of kinematic attributes was based on investigation of variation of RMOs with azimuth (RMOaz), and analysis of dynamic attribute on variation of amplitudes with angles and azimuth (AVAaz).

 The parameters of azimuthal anisotropy determined using different attributes, show high correlation - Fig.10.
-Each method have pros and cons.
-Used together they give better understanding of lateral distribution of stresses and fractures.

-Fig.10: Maps of effective parameters of azimuthal anisotropy for Or horizon.
+Fig. 10: Maps of effective parameters of azimuthal anisotropy for Or horizon.
 A) based on RMOs, B) based on amplitudes.
-Intensity is shown in colors (blue - higher intensity) and length of black dashes.
-Azimuth of fractures strike (direction of max. stress) is shown as orientation of dashes.
+Intensity is shown in colors (blue higher intensity) and length of black dashes.
+Azimuth of fractures' strike (direction of fast velocity) is shown as orientation of dashes.
 White arrows are drown on the maps in the places of higher intensity (the same places) to compare azimuths.